 How to build a Macrame Workstation?

-When it comes to your workspace setup, I wouldn’t worry about it too much when you’re just starting out.
+When it comes to setting up your Macrame workspace, I wouldn’t worry about it too much when you’re just starting out.
 I duct-taped dowels, hoops, and rings to tables, doors, and walls and my projects came out looking just fine!

 There will, however, come a time that you’re done with taping things to the wall and you would like a bit of comfort while working on bigger Macrame pieces.